huggingface/doc-builder/README.md

 ### Writing source documentation

 Arguments of a function/class/method should be defined with the `Args:` (or `Arguments:` or `Parameters:`) prefix, followed by a line return and an indentation.
-The argument should be followed by its type, with its shape if it is a tensor, a colon and its
+The argument should be followed by its type, with its shape if it is a tensor, a colon, and its
 description:

 ```